 Check the 'drafts' tab!
 If you created a goal with a start date in the future, the goal is automatically saved to the drafts until it's go-time!
 (The start date of the goal).

 What's the difference between the Goals tab in Meetings and the navigation item for Goals?

 Nothing!
 Goal progress, goal confidence, and anything related to goals that's updated in Meetings is also updated in Goals and vice versa.
 If you have goals for a meeting only, they should be reflected as Agenda items.
 We do not currently support meeting-only goals.

 How do I create a Meeting Agenda?

-Is it possible to update the Agenda from within the Meeting Center?
+Is it possible to update the Agenda from within a live Meeting?